Artist statement

 Visit MISS LOU — an art initiative by Annie.
 Reimagining the feminine to inspire intuitive power in present and future generations.

 Creative experimentation and discovery with a huge variety of art materials and mark-making methods was an everyday occurrence throughout Annie Broderick’s childhood.
-Artmaking, sewing, and exploration in the woods of southern Georgia happened day in and day out when she was young, with Broderick’s mother as both teacher and facilitator.
+Art-making, sewing, fort-building, and exploration in the woods of southern Georgia happened day in and day out when she was young, with Broderick’s mother as both teacher and facilitator.
 Broderick’s use of fabric and hand-stitching in her artwork honors the needlework tradition that runs through her maternal female ancestry.

 Broderick attended The Taft School in Watertown, Connecticut, during her high school years, where she developed her skills in painting, drawing, and sculpture.
 In 2001, she received The Mark Potter Award in Art.
 She then studied fine art with a focus on painting as a student at Davidson College in Davidson, North Carolina, earning a B.A. in Studio Art in 2005.
 Broderick received the Douglas Houchens Studio Art Award in Spring 2004.
 During her junior year, Broderick studied art abroad in Paris, France, where she was a copyist at the Louvre Museum.
 After graduating from Davidson, Broderick moved to Washington, D.C., and pursued her M.A. in Community Counseling from George Washington University in 2009.

 Currently, Broderick lives and works as an artist in Ashburn, Virginia.
 Broderick has shown and sold work extensively in the Washington, D.C., area and beyond.
 Broderick’s collectors house her work across the nation, in private collections and in public and corporate spaces.
 Broderick’s most recent commissions are permanently placed at Reagan National Airport’s new American Express Centurion Lounge.
-In December 2023, Broderick created a large-scale public outdoor sculpture on site in CityCenter DC and was featured on ABC7 News for this work.